ECB door remains open to QE despite doubts over impact

 There is a minority on the Council of at least seven, possibly up to 10 of the 24 members opposing such a step at least for now, central bank sources told Reuters.

-Japan accelerated its government bond purchase programme last month on a 5-4 vote.
+Japan accelerated its government bond purchase program last month on a 5-4 vote.
 That may work for a single state, but would be fraught in the 18 soon 19 member currency union.

-“Given the opposition in Germany, Mario Draghi would want a strong majority on the Governing Council to announce a large and credible QE programme,” said Greg Fuzesi, economist at JP Morgan.
+“Given the opposition in Germany, Mario Draghi would want a strong majority on the Governing Council to announce a large and credible QE program,” said Greg Fuzesi, economist at JP Morgan.

 Money market traders gave a median 50 percent chance of ECB sovereign debt purchases, with a majority of those saying it would most likely happen in the first half of 2015.